Southside High School (Louisiana): Construction and opening

 Later in April 2016, construction for the high school began.
 It was designed by Abell Crozier Davis Architects and Pfluger Architects, with construction managed by The Lemoine Company.
 Lafayette Parish Superintendent Donald Aguillard vowed that the school would have a focus on the arts, as well as being a technology-rich environment.
 The project cost the district more than $60 million.

 According to Aguillard, the decision to construct the school in Youngsville marked the first time in 47 years that a new public high school was built in Lafayette Parish:The decision to build here in Youngsville is one of courage, especially since there are so many needs in the school system across the parish.
 We’re breaking ground today for the first new public high school built in Lafayette Parish in 47 years.
 That’s … wow.
 As we move public education in Lafayette Parish into the 21st century, we are going to work diligently to ensure that all of our education needs are fulfilled.In late 2016, the logo for the high school was chosen.
 On August 9, 2017, the school opened, welcoming about 675 freshmen and sophomore students.

 Spike in enrollment

 In December 2018, the district announced plans to address an unexpected increase in enrollment figures.
-At the time, the school had 1,568 enrolled students across three grade levels, an increase of 548 students from 2017.
 Several solutions were proposed, including moving six portable classroom buildings to the high school, a small-scale rezoning to move some students to another school, and collapsing several of the school's collaborative spaces into traditional classrooms.

-District Chief Administrative Officer Joe Craig suggested several reasons for the rise in enrollment, including the residential construction happening in the area, and the Acadiana Renaissance Charter Academy only enrolling students up to eighth grade.

 In late 2019, the school's enrollment numbers sat at 1,683 students, 283 students over what the school's classrooms were designed to accommodate.
 Originally, six portable buildings were going to be moved to the school to resolve this enrollment spike, but this would've cost $260,000 in school system funds to pay for the needed infrastructure, causing the board to reject the plan in October 2019.

-The board responded to concerns about possible rezoning, and the decline in enrollment to Comeaux High School from 2016 to 2019 in September 2019, stating that this was intentional: the school was opened to alleviate overcrowding and temporary classrooms like those found at Comeaux High School.
-In December 2019, the Lafayette Parish School Board approved two new portable buildings in a 5–3 vote.